DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-3.md

 During procurement, the following should be demonstrated:

 * how user feedback has informed changes to the user interface
-* how it is informed by practice
+* how it is informed by children's social care practice
 * how it meets the requirements for:
    * less clicks
    * no unnecessary workflows